Mississippi justices toss voter-backed marijuana initiative

 “Yet the majority does just that — stepping completely outside of Mississippi law — to employ an interpretation that not only amends but judicially kills Mississippi’s citizen initiative process,” Maxwell wrote.

-Mississippi voters in November approved Initiative 65, which required the state Health Department to establish a medical marijuana program by the middle of this year.
-The department has been working to create a program as the legal fight continued.
+About 1.3 million people voted in Mississippi in November, and more than 766,000 of them voted in favor of Initiative 65, which required the state Health Department to establish a medical marijuana program by the middle of this year.
+The department had been working to create a program as the legal fight continued.

+People also have started investing money in businesses related to medical marijuana in Mississippi.
+A cannabis cultivation supplier announced in April that it was leasing a warehouse in Jackson with plans to open this summer, WLBT-TV reported.

+Mississippi was among about three dozen states to have approved medical marijuana, according to the National Conference of State Legislatures.

-To get Initiative 65 on the statewide ballot, organizers gathered signatures from the five congressional districts that Mississippi used during the 1990s.
+To get Initiative 65 on Mississippi's statewide ballot, organizers gathered signatures from the five congressional districts that the state used during the 1990s.
 They did that based on legal advice issued years ago by the state attorney general’s office.

-Madison Mayor Mary Hawkins Butler filed a lawsuit days before the election, contending that the state’s initiative process is outdated and that the signature-gathering requirement is mathematically impossible with four congressional districts.
+Madison Mayor Mary Hawkins Butler filed a lawsuit days before the election, contending that the signature-gathering requirement is mathematically impossible with four congressional districts.
 She opposed Initiative 65 because it limits a city’s ability to regulate the location of medical marijuana businesses.

-“Our case was about the constitutional separation of powers,” Butler said in a statement to The Associated Press on Friday.
-“The city is pleased that the Supreme Court followed the plain language of the Mississippi Constitution and recognized that, unfortunately, the current voter initiative process is broken.”
+“The city is pleased that the Supreme Court followed the plain language of the Mississippi Constitution and recognized that, unfortunately, the current voter initiative process is broken,” Butler said in a statement to The Associated Press on Friday.

-In papers filed Dec.
-28 and in oral arguments before the state Supreme Court on April 14, state attorneys said Mississippi has two sets of congressional districts — one set used for congressional elections and one set used for other purposes.
+Ken Newburger, executive director of the Mississippi Medical Marijuana Association, said the justices overturned the will of the voters.

+“Patients will now continue the suffering that so many Mississippians voted to end,” Newburger said.

-Chief Justice Michael Randolph said during the April 14 hearing that seven bills have been filed over the years to update Mississippi’s initiative process to remove confusion about signatures coming from old or new congressional districts, and legislators have not made the change.
+Chief Justice Michael Randolph said during last month's hearing that seven bills have been filed over the years to update Mississippi’s initiative process to remove confusion about signatures coming from old or new congressional districts, and legislators have not made the change.

+Legislative leaders have not said clearly why they have not updated the initiative process in the 20 years since Mississippi lost a congressional district.
+The problem with five districts versus four has existed first with Democrats in control at the Capitol and now, for many years, with Republicans in control.

+People are gathering signatures for several other proposed initiatives, including one to authorize widespread early voting and another to expand Medicaid.

 Comments